Table of Contents

 Related Post: Advantages and Disadvantages of Law

 It is concluded that a contract is an agreement that is enforceable by law.
 All contracts are agreements, but all agreements are not contracts.
-For an agreement to be a valid contract all the ingredients mentioned in Section 10 of the Contract Act,1872 must be there i.e. it must be entered into with free consent, lawful consideration, object, and not declared to be void under any law.
+Moreover, for an agreement to be a valid contract all the ingredients mentioned in Section 10 of the Contract Act,1872 must be there.

 Frequently Asked Questions (FAQs):